Schollidazed/AdvancedEngineering2023-VR-Project/README.md

   4. **sensorList** stores the addresses of each sensor. add the necessary sensors by doing **&sensorX** (where X is the sensor number)
   5. Scroll to the function **TS4231_attachIntterupts().** Add more interrupts according to the template shown with sensor0.
 All you need to do is copy and paste, and adjusting the names.
 Don't forget about the different ISR's! when copying and pasting those, change the references from sensorX, to sensorY (the number that you change the title to.)
   6. Upload!

+  A Calibration is required however, to be able to determine where the sensors are relative to the lighthouses.
+We 3D printed a box about an inch off the ground, slotted the sensors inside it, and made the origin (where we wanted 0,0,0 to be) in the exact middle, with height accounted for.

+  7. Find ***solve-lighthouse.py***, and open it in notepad++, IDLE, or anything that allows you to edit it.
+  8. Within ***solve-lighthouse.py***, find **pos**, it should have text above it to edit it.
+Using the diagram above pos in the .py file, plot out the sensor's coordinates relative to where you want the origin to be.
+  9. Next find **LH_ROT**, and manually input the relative rotations of the lighthouses (Roll, Pitch, and Yaw) according to the comments inside the .py file.
+  10. Lastly, run the **FINAL-TS4231.ino*** file on the calibration unit, and get the sample values in microseconds, and put them into **samples**, according to the comments.
+  11. Run ***solve-lighthouse.py***, and it should return the values that you'll need.
+Note that the .py script closes, so you may want to record it, so that you can pause on the frame it finishes, or edit the code even.

 ***

+## Instructions for UNITY
+ 1. The main game is found in ***AdvancedEngineering2023***, while the testing was done in ***Hand Testing***

 # Sources:
   - VRKitz-Board Library: AtillaTheBum    ---   https://github.com/AttilaTheBum/VRKitz---Board-Library